 The subject is yellow Li (clinging); this is of great auspiciousness.

 Line 2 is a feminine axle centre at its right position.
 The colour of the axle centre is yellow; therefore it is yellow clinging.
 This signifies that it tenderly clings to righteousness and acts in a moderate way.
 It is the host line of hexagram Li, i.e. the one that cultivates the world and makes it civilised.
 This is greatly auspicious.

 Commentary on the image: Yellow Li (clinging) is of great auspiciousness, which is due to its attaining the principle of moderation.

 The principle of moderation (i.e. neither aggression nor laxity) allows what is intended to endure.

 Enlightenment through six two: be devoted to what engages one, and bring one's talents into full play.
 To tenderly cling to what is righteous and act in a moderate way, like the sun at midday brightening and civilising the world, is greatly auspicious.
 If this line is activated, the hexagram will become Da You (14), abundant possessions, where all resources will converge to line 5 and then be distributed to all people through line 6 in order for this to endure.

 The 3rd line

-Text: (The subject is in the state of) Li (brightness) of the setting sun, (and) not beating an earthen pot and singing; as a result (this becomes) the lament of an old man; (this is) an ominous omen.
+The subject is in the state of Li (brightness) of the setting sun.
+It does not beat an earthenware pot and sing; as a result this becomes the lament of an old man.
+This is an ominous omen.